Odden69/dixies_doggy_daycare/README.md

 Even further in the future there might be possible to add a more advanced communication tool where the customers have a log in and, among other things, can see posted pictures of their dog's day.

 ## Testing
-This section can be found in a separat document: XXX
+The work with fixing the errors that first was the results of the validation is described in this document: validation-process.md
+- __HTML__: In the end no errors were returned when passing through the official [Jigsaw Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fodden69.github.io%2Fdixies_doggy_daycare%2F)
+- __CSS__: No errors were returned when passing through the official [W3C Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fodden69.github.io%2Fdixies_doggy_daycare%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Bugs left unfixed
 There are som work left to be done on the Roboto font family.
-Problems with the bold font gives an unfavorable look to the site when viewed on Firefox or Safari browsers.
+When testing the website on different browsers I realized that the bold font were not shown correctly since I hadn't added the bold font weight.
+It was not as easy as just adding it since the page did not behave the same anymore.
+This work will have to be done at a later stage.

 ## The Project Development Process
-This section can be found on a separat document: [dev-process.md](dev-process.md)
+This section can be found on this separat document: dev-process.md

 ## Deployment
 This site was deployed to GitHub pages.
 To deploy a site follow these steps: